-Looking to add a little color to your home?
-The Easter cactus is a perfect choice!
-With blooms that range from white to red to purple, this long-lived, easy-to-grow plant is a popular choice amongst beginners and experienced houseplant lovers alike.
+The Easter cactus is a perfect choice if you want to add a little color to your home or garden, especially around the Easter holiday when this tropical cactus is known for its gorgeous and prolific star-shaped blooms.
+This native to Brazilian rainforests has flowers that range from white to red to purple.
+Known as a long-lived, easy-to-grow plant, the Easter cactus is a popular choice among beginners and experienced houseplant lovers alike.

 |Botanical Name||Rhipsalideae gaertneri|